 To make the most of your Dining Cash each semester, try to plan ahead and think about how you will spend your Dining Cash to best meet your dining needs.
 You might plan on a daily or weekly basis or use budgeting apps.
 Your dining plan assignment depends on the availability of a kitchen in your residence hall as defined by your Housing Licensing Agreement and only includes the minimum amount.
 You can add funds as needed to best meet your individual needs.

 Students should visit the GWorld Office, located on the Ground Floor of the Marvin Center to purchase a higher value dining plan.
 The deadline for submitting dining plan changes is Friday, September 7, 2018 for the fall semester, and Friday, January 25, 2019 for the spring semester.

-Beginning in fall 2018, undergraduate students living in GW residence halls will be assigned a Dining Plan based upon the availability of a kitchen in a student's housing assignment.
+Undergraduate students living in GW residence halls will be assigned a Dining Plan based upon the availability of a kitchen in a student's housing assignment.
 All undergraduate students living in GW residence halls are required to participate in the Dining Plan.

 GW Dining Plan values represent average amount of Dining Cash needed by students for the academic year.
 Dining funds roll over from semester-to-semester and year-to-year.